Skip to main content

 Those needing a safe room for more than 16 people should consult another FEMA publication, P-361 Safe Rooms for Tornadoes and Hurricanes: Guidance for Community and Residential Safe Rooms.

 Having a safe place to go in your home can mean the difference in surviving a tornado.
-Homeowners need to carefully consider their situation when planning a storm shelter, said Gina Peek, interim associate dean and Oklahoma State University Extension housing and consumer specialist.
+Homeowners need to carefully consider their situation when planning a storm shelter, said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 “Older residents or those with young children may find it easier to access a safe room built into a basement or closet.
 A shelter built below the floor or installed in the backyard may be an option for others,” Peek said.